Taliesin West: Other structures

 East of the Cabaret Theatre is a music pavilion, which has 135 seats.
 Unlike the complex's other structures, the music pavilion has a steel frame with plastic panels, which date to a 1964 reconstruction project.

 The Sun Cottage is just east of the primary structures.
 The Sun Cottage has an atrium and an eastern wing and is connected to the rest of the complex by a bridge.
 The Sun Cottage, which replaced the Wrights' original Sun Trap, was built with slanted desert-masonry walls topped by glass clerestory windows, as well as an exposed steel-beam roof.
 Inside was a living room, kitchenette, bathroom, and bedroom for Iovanna Wright, in addition to a sitting room, bathroom, and two bedrooms for a guest.

 There are several other outlying buildings.
 The Pfeiffer House, as well as a hexagonal women's dormitory, are located on the estate.
 First-year students of the School of Architecture lived nearby in tents measuring 8 × 8 ft, though female students could choose to live in a dormitory instead.
 In the late 20th century, there were between 70 and 80 such tents at Taliesin West, and a facility manager had to approve the design of each tent.
 Faculty and upperclassmen could upgrade their shelters or stay in more permanent accommodations.
 Apprentices had to demolish their tents after they had graduated.

+Taliesin West also houses the William Wesley Peters Library (established 1983), which contains one of the largest architecture-related collections in Arizona, with approximately 38,500 catalogued volumes.
+It is not open to the public but is used as a research library for Frank Lloyd Wright Foundation staff.